nathandaven/photo-portfolio/README.md

 ## Personal Portfolio (2023)

 Remaking my personal portfolio site.
-Hoping to establish a more creative focus,putitng my photography on the forefront.
+Hoping to establish a more creative focus, putting my photography on the forefront.
 Looking to establish a simpler design, that combines retro 2000s website elements with modern responsive design principles.

 ### Goals: